-Facial nerve stimulation after cochlear implantation according to types of Nucleus 24-channel electrode arrays.
+Facial nerve stimulation after cochlear implantation according to types of Nucleus 24-channel electrode arrays

 In this study, we concluded that electrode design and location did not have a high level of influence on the prevalence of facial nerve stimulation (FNS) in normal cochleae.

 To analysis the prevalence of FNS after cochlear implantation with Nucleus 24-channel devices according to types of electrodes arrays.